jamesburns-rts/teamwork-cli/README.md

 INTERACTIVE MODE

 This mode creates a quasi-terminal with a directory structure setup like teamwork.
 There is a top level "teamwork" directory containing a folder for each project, each project contains tasklists, and each tasklist contains tasks.

 Once in a task you can log time.
 You can also create tasks/tasklists.

-    HELP: help, h, pls, halp
-    Display this information.

     EXIT: exit, quit, q, :q, :wq, leave
     Exit interactive mode.

+    LIST: list, ls, l, ll
+    List the contents of the item - a projects tasklists for example.

     SELECT: select, sel, cd, c, :e, enter, dir
     Select a project, tasklist, or task - aka change directory.

-    LIST: list, ls, l
-    List the contents of the item - a projects tasklists for example.
+    EDIT: edit
+    Update a time entry

+    HELP: help, h, pls, halp
+    Display this information.

+    LOG TIME: log, entry, record
+    Log time while in a given task

     CREATE: create, mkdir, touch, make, edit, add Create a new item in the entity (new task, tasklist, etc.)

-    LOG TIME: entry, log, record
-    Log time while in a given task

-    PRINT: print hours, print logged, print on <date>
+    HOURS: hours
     Display infromation about time already logged

+    PRINT INFO: print
+    Display infromation about time already logged

+    PATH: path, pwd
+    Display the current path using the Ids.

+    ECHO: echo, cat, show, display
+    Display the json of the item

+    REMOVE: remove, rm, delete, del
+    Delete the specified item.

+    COPY: copy, cp, duplicate, dup
+    Copy the specified item.

+    TODAY: today
+    Show logged today
 ```

 ## Recommendations